Almost toric presentations of symplectic log Calabi-Yau pairs: Base diagram set

 \begin{prop} There is a canonical morphism between quivers $\mathbf{B}:\mathbb{BD}\rightarrow \mathbb{LCY}$ by taking the boundary divisor. \end{prop}

-\begin{proof} On the level before modulo equivalence relations in both $\mathbb{BD}$ and $\mathbb{LCY}$, each base diagram gives a stratified integral affine disk with nodes $(B,\mathcal{A},\mathcal{S})$.
-According to \cite{symington} Theorem 5.2 and Corollary 5.4, one can produce an almost toric fibered symplectic four-manifold over the base $(B,\mathcal{A},\mathcal{S})$.
-Then by \cite{symington} Proposition 8.2, the fibers over $0$ and $1$-strata will form a divisor whose homology class is Poincar\'e dual to the first Chern class.
-Thus we will obtain a log Calabi-Yau pair.
+\begin{proof} At the level prior to taking the quotient by the equivalence relations in both $\mathbb{BD}$ and $\mathbb{LCY}$, we have observed that each bitten Delzant polygon determines a stratified integral affine disk with nodes $(B,\mathcal{A},\mathcal{S})$ in the sense of \cite{symington}.
+According to Theorem 5.2 and Corollary 5.4 in \textit{loc. cit.}, one can construct an almost toric fibered symplectic four-manifold over the base $(B,\mathcal{A},\mathcal{S})$.
+By Proposition \ref{prop:symington}, the fibers over $0$ and $1$-strata will form a divisor whose homology class is Poincar\'e dual to the first Chern class.
+Thus we will obtain a symplectic log Calabi-Yau pair.

-To make this assignment into a map $\mathbf{B}:\mathbb{BD}\rightarrow \mathbb{LCY}$, we use the following observations.
-Let's first assume the base diagram is a bitten Delzant polygon (that is, not of the extra types).
-For any surgery triangle lying on some edge, by \cite{symington} Theorem 7.4, one always has an embedded symplectic sphere (unique up to isotopy) lying over the curve going from the node to the edge.
-This sphere intersects the boundary divisor transversally and has self intersection $-1$ due to adjunction formula.
-After blowing down all of those exceptional spheres, we will get a toric divisor.
-Note that the area sequence and self-intersection sequence of this toric divisor will not change under the rearrangement of surgery triangles on the bitten Delzant polygon.
-Thus, by tautness of toric pairs (Lemma \ref{lem:torictaut}), we will get an element in $\mathbb{LCY}$.
-Then by Proposition \ref{prop:Torelli} and the followed illustration therein, the original log Calabi-Yau pair assigned to the bitten Delzant polygon will also represent a well-defined element in $\mathbb{LCY}$.
+To upgrade this assignment into a well-defined map $\mathbf{B}:\mathbb{BD}\rightarrow \mathbb{LCY}$, we make use of the following observations.
+Let us first assume the base diagram is a regular bitten Delzant polygon.
+For any regular Symington triangle lying on some edge of the Delzant polygon, \cite[Theorem 7.4]{symington} ensures the existence of a visible embedded symplectic sphere (unique up to isotopy) lying over the curve (with tangent vectors not parallel to the edge) going from the node to the edge.
+This sphere meets the boundary LCY divisor in exactly one positively transverse point and therefore has self-intersection number $-1$ by the adjunction formula.
+Blowing down all such exceptional spheres arising from Symington triangles yields a toric LCY pair, as verified by a direct computation of the change in the number of divisor components and $b_2$.
+The area sequence and self-intersection sequence of this toric pair remain unchanged under any rearrangement of Symington triangles in the bitten Delzant polygon.
+Thus, by tautness of toric pairs (Lemma \ref{lem:torictaut}), we will obtain a well-defined toric element in $\mathbb{LCY}$.
+Then, by Torelli Theorem \ref{prop:Torelli} and the followed illustration therein, the original log Calabi-Yau pair assigned to the regular bitten Delzant polygon will also represent a uniquely determined element in $\mathbb{LCY}$.